Tingzhou Prefecture: Revolution Era

 Tingzhou was renamed "Changting" (长汀) in the 2nd year of the Republic of China, i.e. 1913 (Year Two of the Chinese Republic).
 During Chinese Civil War, the prefecture was the economic and financial centre of the Chinese Soviet Republic.
 Tens of thousands of people from "Changting" joined the Chinese Red Army - but not many survived the Long March.

 With the founding of the People's Republic of China, the Prefecture was renamed again ("Longyan" 龙岩地区) and—minus several counties—its political center was relocated to Xinluo.

 The former prefecture seat --"Tingzhou Town" (汀州镇)—now only a shiretown (or "county-town", 县城), commemorates the imperial-era prefecture.
-The name of its reduced purview --Changting (长汀)—recalls the prefecture in its ROC years.
+The name of its reduced purview --Changting County (长汀)—recalls the prefecture in its ROC years.